-(7) Install plug in splash shield access hole.
+- (7) Install plug in splash shield access hole. - (8) Install wheel and tire assemblies.

-Fig. 85 Park Brake Shoe Adjustment
+Fig. 84 Park Brake Shoe Adjustment

 SPECIFICATIONS

 BRAKE FLUID

 The brake fluid used in this vehicle must conform to DOT 3 specifications and SAE J1703 standards.
 No other type of brake fluid is recommended or approved for usage in the vehicle brake system.
 Use only Mopar brake fluid or an equivalent from a tightly sealed container.